 We have more ideas for what to do in the area in our guide to visiting Notting Hill.

-After exploring Notting Hill, walk through Hyde Park, Britain’s largest royal park, making your way to Kensington.
+After exploring Notting Hill, you’re well-positioned for a walk through Hyde Park, Britain’s largest royal park, on your way to Kensington.

-Stop off at Kensington Palace, the former home of Princess Dianna, and have a stroll around the Round Pond just in front of the palace.
+Stop off at Kensington Palace, the former home of Princess Diana, and have a stroll around the Round Pond just in front of the palace.

-We’ve allowed a fair amount of time in Hyde Park, so you’ll also have time to head down to the Italian Gardens, a formal water garden featuring statues and fountains, a gift from Prince Albert to Queen Victoria.
+We’ve allowed a good amount of time in Hyde Park, so you’ll also have time to head down to the Italian Gardens, a formal water garden featuring statues and fountains.

 Navigate towards Royal Albert Hall, taking as many paths as you like through the gardens.

-If there happens to be something you want to see, you could also come back in the evening after visiting the museums in Kensington (which is next).
+If there’s anything you want to see, you could also come back in the evening after visiting the museums in Kensington (which is next).

 If you are planning to visit London over the festive period, read our London winter itinerary, which includes the Christmas shows at Royal Albert Hall.

-Next, take the short walk to South Kensington to visit one of the museums.
+Next, take the short walk to South Kensington to visit one of the museums – either the V&A or the Natural History Museum.

-The Victoria & Albert Museum is a celebration of human creativity with a vast collection spanning 5,000 years.
+The Victoria & Albert Museum is an exhibition of human creativity with a vast collection spanning 5,000 years.

 Some of the most famous items include: